mikey242/kudos-donations/readme.txt

 * Major rework of admin pages - Transactions, Donors and Subscriptions are now rendered in react
 * Add ability to view individual post details (for Transactions, Donors, Subscriptions)
 * Add pagination to all admin tables
+* Fixed rare issue where plugin would not activate due to a rest api error
 * Update HeadlessUI to v2.2.4

 = 4.0.11 =